Streets Alive - Shaping Gore's Future

 Pedestrianised hub

-by GoreDC, about 4 years agoShare Pedestrianised hub on Facebook Share Pedestrianised hub on Twitter Share Pedestrianised hub on Linkedin Email Pedestrianised hub linkCLOSED: This discussion has concluded.
+by GoreDC, over 4 years agoShare Pedestrianised hub on Facebook Share Pedestrianised hub on Twitter Share Pedestrianised hub on Linkedin Email Pedestrianised hub linkCLOSED: This discussion has concluded.
 Thanks to those who took part.A pedestrianised area can provide a central community space that is a safe, friendly environment for all people to move around in and interact with each other.

 - Where do you see the opportunities to develop a pedestrianised area in Gore?